Clinical Depression Test and Diagnosis

 If you feel as if your depression or anxiety is limiting your life and compromising your work, your family life or your general happiness, then you may feel it's time to seek psychiatric treatment or regular counseling.

-The idea of confessing a problem with depression and asking a doctor for help can be intimidating to some people, and particularly to men who statistically conceal their depression more so than women.
-It may help you to consider what a medical doctor test is for, what to expect from an exam, and what to expect from the counselor to whom you are referred.
+The idea of confessing an experience with depression and asking a doctor for help can be intimidating to some people.
+That intimidation can particularly affect men, who statistically conceal their depression more so than women.
+It may help to consider what a clinical depression test is for, what to expect from an exam, and what to expect from the counselor to whom you are referred.

-A medical doctor typically refers you to a specialist after ruling out physical ailments or diseases that could be causing the depression.
+A medical doctor typically refers you to a specialist after determining there are no physical factors at play in your depression that should be addressed immediately.
 A physical examination and lab work can rule out diseases/conditions like:

 Thyroid disease (underactive or overactive thyroid gland)